42xel/BAPL2/draft.md

 context prefix and implicit argument passing.

---the below is too verbose
-coding camel case ?
+----the below is too verbose, discard coding camel case ?

 to curedADiseasedCatOrSuchDogWithMeduccineTheKnowwledgeAndAHerbAndHerb_curePets_someDescriptiveName